josh-barback/CS205_project/README.md

 Complete, uninterrupted days of accelerometer data were used as the basis for a simulation study designed to examine the viability of multiple imputation for missing data, and to assess the impact of missingness on parameter estimation.
 A memoryless process was adopted as a stochastic data-generating model for the binary time series.
 This model can be though of as a Markov chain of order *m*, or equivalently, a saturated logistic regression model with *m* predictors, where *m* is half the length of an accelerometer on-period.

 To implement this simulation, four days of complete accelerometer data were systematically downsampled with on/off cycles ranging from 30 seconds to two minutes.
-For each set of downsampled data, the memoryless model was first fitted to the available data, and then used to generate 1000 imputated data sets.
+For each set of downsampled data, the memoryless model was first fitted to the available data, and then used to generate 1000 imputed data sets.
 The power law exponent was estimated from each imputed data set, and the average of these estimates was compared to the "true" estimate from the original complete data.

 While the data processing pipeline needed to accommodate hundreds of hours of data, this simulation required only that four days of data be processed in a reasonable time frame.
-Therefore, the optimization approach taken here was to

 As before, C extensions with Open MP parallelization were implemented in combination with explicit parallel processing with MPI.
 The resulting hybrid SPMD implementation of the simulation ran in about four hours on four 32-core nodes.

 !["imputation results"](https://raw.githubusercontent.com/josh-barback/CS205_project/master/images/imputation_results.png)